hotwired-laravel/turbo-laravel/README.md

 <a name="blade-directives-and-helper-functions"></a>
 ### Blade Components, Directives, and Helper Functions

-Since Turbo rely a lot on DOM IDs, the package offers a helper to generate unique DOM IDs based on your models.
+Since Turbo relies a lot on DOM IDs, the package offers a helper to generate unique DOM IDs based on your models.
 You may use the `@domid` Blade Directive in your Blade views like so:

 ```blade
 <turbo-frame id="@domid($comment)">